 How to choose a WordPress theme?
+Choosing a WordPress theme might be a difficult task for a lot of people.
 This is a question that worries many website developers, and that is not surprising.
 Choosing a theme is one of the most important steps that you must make when creating a website.
 The theme you are going to choose can make your business profitable or just a waste of time.
-In this guide, we will help you make the right choice of theme that suits the goals of your business.
+In this guide, ThemeMove will help you make the right choice of theme that suits the goals of your business.

 The theme not only determines how your site looks to visitors, it also defines a lot how your online business works in terms of functionality and additional options.

 Don’t overlook your business goals when choosing a WordPress theme

 One of the common mistakes many people make is that they start choosing a topic directly.
 That can lead to great disappointment.
 Before getting down to the topic, think about your business and how your site helps you achieve business goals.

 To figure out how to build a profitable website, answer the following questions:

 - What are the requirements for your site?

 - What are the habits of your customer base?

 - How can you focus on what matters?

 1. Keep in mind the products that you offer